Dekra: History

-Starting in 1942, the focal point of orders shifts from vehicle inspection to damage and time estimates.
-After World War II, former DEKRA engineers resume the company's work in 1946.
-Stuttgart becomes the new location of the head office.
-After the introduction of the main vehicle inspection in 1951.
+After World War II, former Dekra engineers resumed the company's work in 1946, with Stuttgart becoming the new location of the head office.
+The introduction of the main vehicle inspection in 1951.

-In 1961, DEKRA was recognised as an official inspection association.
-The first DEKRA training centre was opened in Wart in 1974.
+In 1961, Dekra was recognised as an official inspection association.
+The first Dekra training centre was opened in Wart in 1974.
 DEKRA AG was founded in 1990 and took over the work of the association.
 DEKRA ETS was founded in 1991 and took on technical safety, materials testing and construction tasks.
 DEKRA Umwelt was founded in 1993 in cooperation with the Kölnische Rückversicherung reinsurance company.
 Further partnerships followed in Eastern Europe beginning in 1993.
 On 13 July 2010, DEKRA AG was renamed DEKRA SE (Societas Europaea), becoming a European Company.